micahflee/supercipher/README.md

 ```
 [4 bytes  ] Magic number 0xEBA34B1C
 [3 bytes  ] SuperCipher version major.minor.patch
-[1 byte   ] Ciphers used: 1 is use, 0 is don't use, in this order:
+[1 byte   ] Ciphers used: 0x00000000 means no pubkey is used
-            3DES, CAST5, BLOWFISH, AES256, TWOFISH, CAMELLIA256, pubkey
-            (the last bit is always 0)
+                          0x00000001 means pubkey is used
-[16 bytes ] Salt for PBKDF2 key derivation
+[16 bytes ] Salt for PBKDF2 and scrypt key derivation
 [until EOF] Ciphertext
 ```